 Services will begin the first day of the month after your enrollment application is approved.

-Your care management team will help to coordinate your care with other health providers such as physician visits, prescription drugs and hospital admissions.
+Your care management team will help to coordinate your care with other health providers such as physician visits, eye doctor appointments, dental appointments, and hearing evaluations.
 You can participate in your care by sharing with your team your needs and concerns so that you may continue to live independently in your community.

 While you are a member of Aetna Better Health, you will receive a home visit from the Assessment Nurse at least two times a year.
 Just like when you first join Aetna Better Health, the Assessment Nurse will do assessments to see if your health has changed.
 After the home visit, the Assessment Nurse will let your care management team know to review your care plan.
 The Assessment Nurse and care team will also review your care plan if your condition changes to make sure you receive the services you need.

 Aetna Better Health members must use providers who are part of our network to get covered long-term care services unless approved by the care management staff ahead of time.
 If we don't have the type of provider you need, your care management team will find a provider who is out of network.
-If you need a provider who is not in our network, please call your care management team.
+If you need a provider who is not in our network, please call your care management team and they will explore your options with you.